en3on/enablr/README.md

 There are a number of ways we protect our users information and data.
 The methods we implement to do this are by encrypting the passwords of our users, keeping email addresses private, offering customers a 30 day refund guarantee and using HTTPS for credit card processing.
 We also used validations such as requiring a 1 lower case letter, 1 upper case letter and 2 numbers to make passwords more secure.

 The following gems used also assisted in protecting information and data.
-Devise provides authentication for hashing and storing user data and adding user registration, log-in and log-out features to our application.
-Stripe payments are processed through Stripe (which has the high grade payment processing security) so that financial data is not stored.
-Cancancan provides a set of helpers for authorisation to manage user permissions and application policies.
+Devise provides authentication for hashing and storing user data.
+It also adds user registration, log-in and log-out features to our website.
+Stripe processes payments so that financial data is not stored.
+Finally Cancancan provides a set of helpers for authorisation to manage user permissions and application policies.

 23. Research what your legal obligations are in relation to handling user data.

+The Privacy Act 1988 is an Australian law which regulates the management, storing, access and correction of personal information about individuals.
+The privacy Act has thirteen principles that businesses covered by the Privacy Act need to follow.

+Our legal obligations in relation to handling user data and in accordance with the privacy laws is that we have the responsibility to protect personal information from:

+* Theft
+* Misuse
+* Interference
+* Loss
+* Unauthorised access
+* Modification
+* Disclosure

+And to take reasonable steps to destroy personal information when it is no longer needed for any purpose under the Privacy Act 1988.
+Only businesses with an annual turnover of $3 million or more must comply with the Privacy Act 1988.
+Businesses with an annual turnover of less than $3 million may have responsibilities under the Privacy Act if they are a certain type of business.

+From February 2018 there is also a Notifiable Data Breaches scheme that companies need to comply with under the Act if a data breach involves personal information and can cause harm to an individual.
+The individual and Office of Australian Information Commissioner are to be notified if this happens.